 - Forest Management study- completed

-- Anderson Pond Renewal - in progress
+- Anderson Pond Renewal - completed

 - Parterre Garden Restoration- completed

 Restoration of the retaining wall below the Walled Garden

 Our new 5-year master plan of major projects includes:

 New planting designs for the two entrances and driveway of the park